 If you are a student of German, ready to take courses in German, great!--you can consider any of the campuses.
 Course offerings vary by campus.
 Some campuses offer German as a Foreign Language program for non-native speakers.
 At others, you will have a total immersion experience, taking all of your classes in German, in the regular German university setting.

-Because German universities publish class schedules only weeks before the semester begins, you will need to be flexible with your course schedule
+Because German universities publish class schedules only weeks before the semester begins, you will need to be flexible with your course schedule.
+You can find the current year's course offerings by searching the respective university's website for the "Vorlesungsverzeichnis".

 This program fulfills the complete Foreign Culture requirement upon successful completion.
 Please email Degree Review at firstname.lastname@example.org after completion of the program to update your degree audit.
 (Students earning a B.A., B.F.A. or B.M degree in the College of Arts & Sciences cannot use study abroad to fulfill their foreign language/foreign culture requirement.
 See the university catalog for details.)